 Mr E was off work for a long time and as a result was unable to return to his job after his leg finally healed.

-Jennifer Waight acted for Mr E and obtained expert evidence from an orthopaedic surgeon who confirmed that it had been unacceptable to use a single screw in a femoral reconstruction nail which was designed for two screws.
+Jennifer Hawkes acted for Mr E and obtained expert evidence from an orthopaedic surgeon who confirmed that it had been unacceptable to use a single screw in a femoral reconstruction nail which was designed for two screws.
 He also felt that the severe mal-position was not an acceptable complication.

 After negotiations Jennifer successfully obtained an out-of-court settlement of £50,000 to compensate the claimant for their pain and suffering.

 Jennifer specialises in orthopaedic cases.
 If you would like to ask Jennifer a question about a potential case, or if you have a general query about any clinical negligence, contact Jennifer at Thomson Snell & Passmore solicitors on 01892 701374 in confidence.
+We offer no win no fee agreements on the vast majority of our clinical negligence and personal injury cases.